NSW DBP Applicability Checker

 This NSW DBP applicability checker asks early questions that generally matter to scheme applicability, including building class, work type, whether the work involves a building element or performance solution, and whether the work may be excluded or timing-sensitive.

-It then gives a likely outcome such as likely DBP applies, DBP may apply, timing-sensitive or DBP may not apply, plus likely practitioner roles and next steps.
+It then gives a likely outcome such as likely DBP applies, DBP may apply, timing-sensitive, DBP may not apply or more information needed, plus likely practitioner roles and next steps.

 This NSW DBP applicability checker is for early guidance only.
-If the result is unclear or the project is material, timing-sensitive or compliance-sensitive, move to Contact SCE for a project-specific review.
+If the result is unclear, material, timing-sensitive or compliance-sensitive, contact SCE for project-specific review.

 This result is indicative only and should be used as an early pathway guide, not as formal legal or certification advice.